Annie M.G. Schmidt: Early life

 She was a solitary child wearing heavy glasses, who found an escape in writing poetry and fiction, even though she once received a grade of 2 (on a scale of 1 to 10) in Dutch class—she would later brag about the report card.
 Her mother encouraged her and sent some of her poetry to Willem Kloos.

-After secondary school in Goes and working as an au pair in Germany, she began to study for a job as a librarian, an occupation she held until 1946.
+After secondary school she went to work for a library, where her experience of reading the heavily didactic and moralizing children's literature of the time (and the children's boredom and protest) made her decide to "read and tell only stories and poems which would genuinely appeal to children".

 Career

 In 1947, she embarked upon her literary career while writing for the Amsterdam newspaper Het Parool, and shortly after started writing songs and sketches for performers including Wim Sonneveld and Wim Kan.

 Her literary career took off in the early 1950s, and included song- and playwriting for the theatre, scripts for radio and television shows, columns for newspapers, and children's books.
+She wrote the lyrics to De vogels van Holland by Jetty Pearl, the first ever song to be performed at the Eurovision Song Contest.
 In 1964, she won the literary award Staatsprijs voor kinder- en jeugdliteratuur.

 Her final book, Wat Ik Nog Weet, a book of childhood memories, appeared in 1992.
-She used euthanasia a day after her 84th birthday (with a combination of pills and alcohol) and was buried in Amsterdam.
+She died of voluntary euthanasia one day after her 84th birthday (with a combination of pills and alcohol) and was buried in Amsterdam.

-By the time she died in 1995 (of heart failure caused by euthanasia), she was an icon of the Dutch literary world.
-Her death—peaceful, in the company of her friends and family—continues to be referenced in the Dutch media and played an important role in discussions of euthanasia.
-Her life became the subject of plays in 2003 and 2009, her work continues to be in print, and her plays are still performed (such as 1980's Er valt een traan op de tompoes, a play discussing euthanasia, performed again in 1999).
+Her death played an important role in discussions of euthanasia.
+Her life became the subject of plays in 2003 and 2009; her work continues to be in print, and her plays are still performed (such as 1980's Er valt een traan op de tompoes, a play discussing euthanasia, performed again in 1999).

-She is included as one of the topics in the Canon of the Netherlands, which was prepared by a committee headed by Frits van Oostrom and presented to the Minister of Education, Culture and Science, Maria van der Hoeven, in 2006; the Canon is a list of fifty topics that aims to provide a chronological summary of Dutch history to be taught in primary schools and the first two years of secondary school in the Netherlands.
-A revised version, which still includes her as one of the topics, was presented to the Dutch government on 3 October 2007.
+In 2006, she was included as #45 of 50 topics in the Canon of the Netherlands, which aims to provide a chronological summary of Dutch history to be taught in primary schools and the first two years of secondary school in the Netherlands.
+A revised version, which still includes Schmidt as one of the topics, was presented to the Dutch government on 3 October 2007.